 DJI Osmo Mobile Review

 The DJI Osmo was a really interesting product to me, but at the time, I did not want to add another camera to my work bag.
-I was already carrying three cameras and a drone to work, so I passed on the DJI Osomo camera.
-When DJI Osmo Mobile came out, I was very excited and ordered it immediately.
-The DJI Osmo Mobile is a handheld gimble that uses the same stabilization technology used in the Osmo series and adapts this technology for smartphone use.
+I was already carrying three cameras and a drone to work, so I passed on the DJI Osmo camera.
+When the DJI Osmo Mobile came out, I was very excited and ordered it immediately.
+The DJI Osmo Mobile is a handheld gimbal that uses the same stabilization technology as the Osmo series and adapts this technology for smartphone use.
 This seemed like a great idea to me at the time.
-I was shooting a lot of video with my phone already for social media, so being able to use a gimbal to smooth out the video would be perfect for me.
-I had tried some cheaper phone gimbals before, but they were basically cheap shit and broke almost immediately.
+I was already shooting a lot of video with my phone for social media, so being able to use a gimbal to smooth out the video was perfect for me.
+I had tried some cheaper phone gimbals before, but they were basically cheap and broke almost immediately.

-The Osmo Mobile features exactly the same gimbal handle as the original Osmo, including the buttons and triggers and the only thing that is different is the 3-axis gimbal designed specifically for holding smartphones.
+The Osmo Mobile features exactly the same gimbal handle as the original Osmo, including the buttons and triggers.
+The only difference is the 3-axis gimbal designed specifically for holding smartphones.

 Specifications